-This sugar scrub is so luxurious and it smells amazing!
-Learn how to make this simple yet gorgeous Homemade Peppermint Sugar Scrub Recipe that will leave your skin feeling smooth and silky.
+This Peppermint Sugar Scrub is so luxurious, and it smells amazing!
+Learn how to make this simple yet gorgeous sugar scrub that will leave your skin smooth and silky.

-The red and white look so festive and it is truly the perfect gift idea for the holidays.
-Everyone will feel so pampered and put this thoughtful gift to good use.
+The red and white look so festive and it is truly the perfect gift idea for the holiday season.
+Everyone will feel so pampered and enjoy this thoughtful gift.
+You can add a ribbon around the jar to complete the look.

-Once you know how to make peppermint sugar scrub, it is so simple to do!
-Peppermint sugar scrub is so easy and a great homemade gift idea with a long shelf life.
+It’s inexpensive to make and easy to make a large batch last-minute for recipients.
+Peppermint sugar scrub is so simple and a great homemade gift idea with a long shelf life.
+Your skin will be soft, and it won’t clog pores.

 - ½ cup coconut oil, divided